 - 35. Robbery with a firearm or dangerous weapon, including attempts to commit robbery with a firearm or dangerous weapon; - 36.
 Sexual assault or violent offenses against children; - 37.
-Shooting with intent to kill; - 38.
-Stalking or violation of a Victim Protection Order; - 39.
+Shooting with intent to kill;

+- 38. Stalking or violation of a Victim Protection Order; - 39.
 Two or more prior felony convictions; or - 40.
 Unauthorized use of a motor vehicle. - D. A person not eligible for pretrial release pursuant to the provisions of subsection C of this section may be released upon order of a district judge, associate district judge or special judge under conditions prescribed by the judge, which may include an order to require the defendant, as a condition of pretrial release, to use or participate in any monitoring or testing including, but not limited to, a Global Positioning System (GPS) monitoring device and urinalysis testing.
-The court may further order the defendant to pay costs and expenses related to any supervision, monitoring or testing. - E. Every pretrial services program operating pursuant to the provisions of this act Section 1105.1 et seq. of this title shall meet the following minimum criteria:

-1. The program shall establish a procedure for screening and evaluating persons who are detained or have been arrested for the alleged commission of a crime.
+The court may further order the defendant to pay costs and expenses related to any supervision, monitoring or testing. - E. Every pretrial services program operating pursuant to the provisions of this act shall meet the following minimum criteria: - 1.
+The program shall establish a procedure for screening and evaluating persons who are detained or have been arrested for the alleged commission of a crime.
 The program shall obtain criminal history records on detained persons through the National Crime Information Center (NCIC).
-The information obtained from the screening and evaluation process must be submitted in a written report without unnecessary delay to the judge who is assigned to hear pretrial release applications when the person is eligible for pretrial release;
+The information obtained from the screening and evaluation process must be submitted in a written report without unnecessary delay within forty-eight (48) hours to the judge who is assigned to hear pretrial release applications when the person is eligible for pretrial release ordered the evaluation;

-- 2. The program shall provide reliable information to the judge relating to the person applying for pretrial release so a reasonable decision can be made concerning the amount and type of bail appropriate for pretrial release.
+- 2. The program shall provide reliable information to the judge relating to the person applying for pretrial release so a reasonable decision can be made concerning the amount and type of bail nonfinancial conditions appropriate for pretrial release.
 The information provided shall be based upon facts relating to the person's risk of danger to the community and the risk of failure to appear for court; and - 3.
-The program shall make all reasonable attempts to provide the court with information appropriate to each person considered for pretrial release. - F. A pretrial program established pursuant to this act Section levels of community-based supervision to meet any court-ordered conditions of release.
-The program may use existing supervision methods for persons who are released prior to trial.
-Pretrial programs which employ peace officers certified by the Council on Law
+The program shall make all reasonable attempts to provide the court with information appropriate to each person considered for pretrial release. - F. A pretrial services program established pursuant to this act may shall provide different methods and levels of community-based supervision to meet any court-ordered conditions of release.
+The program may use existing supervision methods services for persons who are released prior to trial to ensure the appearance of the person for court and to assist with compliance with any nonfinancial pretrial release conditions.
+Pretrial programs which employ peace officers certified by the Council on Law Enforcement Education and Training (CLEET) are authorized to enforce court-ordered conditions of release.